Be part of the completion.

 Caulking, Fairing & Finish

-Caulk all seams, fair the hull, prime and paint—topsides and bottom.
-The full exterior finish, from waterline to rail.
-Happens late in the project once structural and joinery work is complete.
+Caulk all seams, fair the hull, prime and paint: topsides and bottom, waterline to rail.
+Late in the project, once structural and joinery work is complete.

 A finished, painted yacht.